 Contemporary Issues in Biology, BIOL 1003

-This course (BIOL 1003) satisfies a general education requirement for natural science, and it is intended exclusively for non-biology majors.
-In fact, students majoring in biology, microbiology, plant biology, or zoology cannot receive credit for this course, nor can students who have successfully completed a higher-numbered course in BIOL, BOT/PBIO, MBIO, or ZOO will not be allowed to enroll.
+Note: Students majoring in biology, microbiology, plant biology, or zoology cannot receive major credit for this course.
+Students who have successfully completed a higher-numbered course in BIOL, BOT/PBIO, MBIO, or ZOO will not be allowed to enroll.

 After week 1 (orientation), each week's assignments will follow a similar pattern.
 The details of the writing assignments will vary each week, but the due dates will be the same.
 Click on the weekly schedule to get started!
 (All times are listed as central standard time.)